bruno-ponne/coding-the-past/_posts/2023-05-15-Z-score-in-R.md

   - o: Be able to calculate and visualize Z scores in R;
   - o: Be confident in interpreting Z scores.
 keywords: z score, standard deviation, histogram, R, statistics
-description: learn to calculate and visualize z scores.
+description: Master statistics by learning how to calculate and visualize Z scores in R. Learn data visualization techniques and enhance your statistical analysis skills!
 last_modified_at: 15-May-23
 ---